Female Sexual Dysfunction

 In women, sexual dysfunction takes many forms and has numerous causes.
 It is important to address all the aspects of a woman's sexuality – whether physical, psychological, physiological (mechanical), or interpersonal – in order to resolve the problems.

 Female sexual dysfunction is actually quite common.
-It has been estimated that about 40% of women are affected by sexual dysfunction to some degree, and approximately 1 in 4 women are unable to achieve orgasm.
+It has been estimated that about 40% of women are affected by sexual dysfunction to some degree, and approximately 10% of women are unable to achieve orgasm.

 Causes of Female Sexual Dysfunction